HannaBerggren/Movie-Fav/README.md

 I've chosen to create a project aimed toward my own interests to find inspiration, and chose to create a social networking website targeted towards movie and series.

-**The project is partly based on the Code Institute Moments course material**, using some of the code provided there, with additional functionality and styling added by me.
+**The project is partly based on the Code Institute Moments course material**, using some of the code provided there, with additional styling added by me.

 ## Site user goal
 Users of Movie Fav could have several goals, such as wanting to share and take part of movie posts, networking through the comments and follow content pandering to their interests.
 Users can also use Movie Fav to get inspired, get tips of what has been missed in the film and series world.